Online courses and lectures

 Normative ethics, by Shelly Kagan.
 The best textbook on normative ethics I am aware of.
 I particularly like how carefully Kagan distinguishes between moral factors and theoretical foundations.
 The only disadvantage is that the book is now a bit dated.

 On what matters, by Derek Parfit.
-The project of trying to reconcile consequentialism, kantianism, and contractualism is a very sympathetic–and figuring out where you disagree is a wonderful exercise.
+The project of trying to reconcile consequentialism, kantianism, and contractualism is very interesting.
+Parfit’s writing is extremely clear.
+And figuring out where you disagree is a wonderful exercise.

 3:16, by Richard Marshall.
 Archive of interview series with notable philosophers.